PlayVersai/.github/README.md

 # Versai
   Versai is an upcoming server that offers prison, kitpvp, and mini-games with distinctive features.
-We have the capability to scale indefinitely!
+We have the capability to scale indefinitely

   ## Table of Contents
   * [Contribution](#contribution)